cmcfarlane/meta/Reading-List.md

 Allhoff, Fritz. *Philosophies of Sciences: A Guide*.
 Wiley-Blackwell, 2010.

+Anderson, E. *Value in Ethics and Economics*.
+Harvard UP, 1993.

+Anderson, E. "Uses of Value Judgements in Science: A General Argument, With Lessons for a Case Study of Feminist Research on Divorce." *Hypatia* 19 (2004): 1--24.

 Archer, Margaret. *The Reflexive Imperative in Late Modernity*.
 Cambridge UP, 2012.

 Arpaly, Nomy. *Unprincipled Virtue: An Inquiry Into Moral Agency*.
 Oxford UP, 2003.

 Berlant, Lauren. *Cruel Optimism*.
 Duke UP, 2011.

+Boltanski, Luc. *Distant Suffering*.
+Cambridge UP, 1999.

+Boltanski, Luc an L. Thévènot. *On Justification*.
+Princeton UP, 2006.

 Chibber, Vivek. *Postcolonial Theory and the Specter of Capital*.
 Verso, 2013.

 Coleman, James. *Foundations of Social Theory*.
 Harvard UP, 1990.

+Collier, Andew. *Critical Realism: An Introduction*.
+Verso, 1994.

 Collins, Randall. *Interaction Ritual Chains*.
 Princeton UP, 2004.